Mesh

 Mesh versus Mesh Brush

-Like all pick tools, Mesh lets you interact with the terrain via reusable input geometry, also called control groups.
+Mesh lets you interact with the terrain via reusable input geometry, also called control groups.
 For Mesh, the input area will drive the affected terrain area.
-Pick tools like Mesh are thus ideal for accurate work.
+Mesh is ideal for accurate work.

 However, Mesh also has a corresponding brush tool, called Mesh Brush.
 Brushes are ideal for more expressive, freeform work.
 You don't need to first create input geometry to use brushes.
 Instead, you can simply brush the terrain directly.

-Thus, Mesh-Pick and Mesh-Brush tools both do the same thing.
+Mesh-Pick and Mesh-Brush tools both do the same thing.
 They change terrain resolution in an area.
-But they let you determine that area in two different ways.
+But they let you control that area in two different ways.

 When you need to change terrain resolution within an area with a precise boundary which ought to be reusable — use Mesh.